kaiden-dough/fastpages/_pages/04_class-weeks.md

 title: Class Weeks
 ---
 # Weekly Progress

+## Week 6
+- compiled my grades for the Big Idea Unit 1.1-1.3 from College Board
+- used the AWS and deployed the team flask website
+- made a browser for my personal flask website
+- made a browser for the group flask through the IP address
+- made a group plan for the project
 ## Week 5
 - Customized my index.html on flask server
 - Customized my stub.html on flask server, renamed to Kaiden.html